Doi Murgi Recipe

 Bengali chicken curry (Doi Murgi) served in a bowl.

-The gravy of this Bengali style chicken curry is mild in taste and thin and soupy in texture.
+The gravy of this Bengali-style chicken curry is mild in taste and thin, with a soupy texture.

-This Doi Murgi recipe is easy to make, uses simple pantry ingredients, and comes together real quick, making it perfect for weeknight dinners.
+This gluten-free Doi Murgi recipe is easy to make, uses simple pantry ingredients, and comes together quickly, making it perfect for weeknight dinners.

-Serve it with steamed rice and a squeeze of lime juice for a hearty meal.
-You can also make it for potlucks or indulgent weekend meals.
+Serve it with luchi, phulka, or steamed rice for a hearty meal.
+You can also make it for potlucks or as an indulgent weekend meal.

 Ingredients